You apply for life insurance only to find out they want much more information than you ever realized.

 - Immune disorders

-You should disclose these things on your application, but insurance companies look at your medical records to verify what you revealed.
+You should disclose these things on your application, but insurance companies look at your medical records to verify what you have revealed.

 This is interesting: